Ezy Ryder: Recording

 Back in the studio, "Ezy Ryder" was rehearsed, recorded and mixed a number of times during early 1970.
 The first recording session at newly built Electric Lady Studios on June 15 was focused on advancing the studio version.
 Steve Winwood and Chris Wood of Traffic recorded backing vocals.
 Another recording session three days later was also dedicated to "Ezy Ryder", and mixes were produced on August 20 and 22.
 The mix of August 22 was regarded as the final mix and presented on the opening party for Electric Lady Studios on August 26.

 Critical reception

 In a song review for AllMusic, Matthew Greenwald described "Ezy Ryder" as:

 Lyrically, Greenwald sees it as building on "theme of an outlaw bent of personal freedom" as heard in Hendrix's 1966 song "Stone Free".
-Other biographers indicate the lyrics to the song may have been inspired by the popular 1969 counter-culture film Easy Rider; the Jimi Hendrix Experience had previously contributed "If 6 Was 9" to the film's soundtrack.